 A completed medical health form must also be submitted and approved by the Program Director.
 This health record will contain results from a physical examination and laboratory tests including immunization records.
 The form is located on the IRSC website at www.irsc.edu.
-Click Programs and then Health Science Meta Major.
-Go to Respiratory Care and Select Health Science Physical Exam and Immunization Form.
+Click Programs and select Respiratory Care and Select Health Science Physical Exam and Immunization Form link.